 Yet for all of that, things usually work out, and rather well, at that.
 Unless a person is a repeat DUI offender in his or her home state, he or she can be expected to have the same license sanctions as a 1st time DUI offender in that state.
 Remember, Michigan has 3 levels of severity for 1st time DUI’s where there is no injury or death.
 Thus, if Dan the driver is a Michigan resident picking up a DUI in Ohio, depending on the final charge in Ohio, things could play out very differently in terms of what happens to his license here.

 I’ve saved Jail for last because, in the real world, there is almost zero chance of any jail.
 Consider how this article has been structured: We’ve looked at arranging things so that the whole case can be wrapped up in 1 day and a person can go home.
 We’ve noted that the only real impediment to going home is not paying all the court fines and costs on your court date, and then we’ve turned our attention to the thing that will most affect you – your driver’s license.
-In all but 1 court (the 48th District Court in Bloomfield Hills), and in front of just 1 Judge in that court, (Kimberly Small) you are simply, and almost certainly, unlikely to face any jail time whatsoever.
+With the possible exception of 1 Judge, in 1 court (the 48th District Court in Bloomfield Hills), you are almost certainly not going to face any jail time whatsoever.